 A person or company you have chosen to manage your assets for you.
 An asset is something of value that increases in value over time.
 Examples include property, shares, savings accounts that earn interest, and bonds.
 These can usually be converted into cash if needed.
 Assets (such as a house) are the opposite of liabilities (such as credit card debt).

-Managing money is about tracking your money coming in (income) and going out (expenses).
-It’s about making good choices around planning how you use your money.
+Managing money is about tracking your money as it comes in and goes out.
+It is about making good choices around planning how you use your money.
 A budget is a tool you can use to manage your money.

 To reduce the risks, impact or effects of something.